Research

 Projects

 Paradigms that have neutralizing alternations can be difficult to learn, and be prone to renalaysis over time.
 Understanding the direction and output of reanalysis can further our understanding of the factors that drive phonological learning.
-There are few quantitative models of reanalysis, and existing ones such as Albright's Minimal Generalization Learner (MGL; 2002; 2003, et seq) and Nosofky's Generalized Context Model (GCM; 2011) predict renalaysis to always be predictable from statistical distributions.
+There are few quantitative models of reanalysis, and existing ones such as Albright's Minimal Generalization Learner (MGL; 2002; 2003, et seq) and Nosofky's Generalized Context Model (GCM; 2011) predict renalaysis to always be predictable from local statistical distributions within a paradigm.
 In other words, reanalysis should be in the direction of the most likely alternant.

 In joint work with Emily Grabowski (UC Berkeley), we are comparing different clustering algorithms in their ability to characterize vowel spaces.
 In descriptive phonetics, clustering algorithms are often used to evaluate the dispersion of vowel categories.
 The k-means algorithm is most commonly used for this purpose but has major limitations: i) it requires a specified number of clusters, ii) it assumes that clusters are spheres of similar size (Han et al. 2011), and iii) can be skewed by outliers.
 OPTICS is an algorithm that uses areas of high density in the data to identify clusters in contrast to k-means, which partitions all points in the data into k clusters (Ankerst et al 1999).
 As a result, OPTICS avoids many of the pitfalls of k-means: it organically assigns the number of clusters, can learn clusters of varying shape and density, and separates prototypical members of a cluster from outliers.